Stride's Commitments to Privacy

 We may share your PI with your Local School and the Stride School Program in which you are enrolled, other entities that perform certain functions for us, analytics and service providers, benefits providers, transaction processors, and law enforcement (if necessary).
 We may also share it with our affiliates, third-party social media platforms (e.g., if you “comment” on a post), and other carefully selected business partners, or as part of a business transfer.

-If you choose a person registered with the California Secretary of State to act on your behalf to submit your requests, We will require that you provide the agent and that the agent provide us with written permission to allow them to submit your request.
+If you choose a person registered with the applicable Secretary of State to act on your behalf to submit your requests, We will require that you provide the agent and that the agent provide us with written permission to allow them to submit your request.
 We will also require that you verify your identity directly with us.

 Our goal is to respond to requests within 45 days.
 If We need another 45 days, We will advise the person making the request within 45 days after receiving the request.